 Look at the linked PDF (alphabetical by last name).
 Let us know if your name and agency are spelled correctly.
 (This is information from when you registered for ELA, unless you have given us different information since then.)
 How it is listed on this PDF is how it will be printed on the program, your certificate, and in the press release unless you tell us otherwise.
 (It will be listed the same across all of those documents.)

 If your agency is listed generically, like Johnson County Government, be sure to indicate if you want it to be more specific (i.e. have your department name too).
 Also, if other people from your agency are participating, make sure you are entering it the same way.
 We will go with the majority for how an agency is listed (ie: KC Police Dept. vs Kansas City, KS Police Department).

-The fields below are mandatory.
-If you feel like your name needs no explanation, simply put something to that effect.
-Please remember, while it may seem "self explanatory" to you, it may not be to someone else.
+Please remember, while it may seem "self explanatory" to you, but it may not be to someone else.

-If you leave this area blank, you will walk across to receive your certificate in silence.
+If you do not submit a quote, you will walk across to receive your certificate in silence.
 This is totally your choice, but it can be a bit awkward.

 Please send your quotes/experience to Kristina Gallaher firstname.lastname@example.org by Friday, June 15.